VladimerKhasia/fastapi_X/README.md

 - DO NOT: `sudo ufw allow 5432`  (for postgresql, as/when your app uses database from your local machine and does not need it.
 And not openning 5432 is of course more secure.

 - `sudo ufw enable`              (will start your firewall)
-- `sudo uwf status`
+- `sudo ufw status`
-- `sudo uwf delete allow 5432`   (in case you have set this rule and want to delete it)
+- `sudo ufw delete allow 5432`   (in case you have set this rule and want to delete it)

 ---------------------------------------Other helper commands